 With a 2.50% interest on registered and unregistered savings accounts, it’s obvious why so many Canadians trust EQ Bank with their savings.

 Besides high-interest rates, EQ Bank savings accounts also have zero monthly fees and zero minimum balance, making them more accessible to investors of different budgets.

-Furthermore, EQ Bank supports cheap international transfers through its partnership with Wise.
+Furthermore, EQ Bank offers a free prepaid card and cheap international transfers through its partnership with Wise.

 - High-interest rates on registered and unregistered savings